 Aqua-tablets are tablets that are used for the purification of water.
-They don’t get rid of sediments but it can kill microorganisms which cause cholera, typhoid, dysentery, etc. These aqua-tablets are usually another form of chlorine or iodine which develops effervescence when introduced into a water container.
+They don’t get rid of sediments but it can kill microorganisms that cause cholera, typhoid, dysentery, etc. These aqua-tablets are usually another form of chlorine or iodine which develops effervescence when introduced into a water container.

 Simply put one or two tablets inside a container of unhealthy water and wait for 30 minutes to get risk-free healthy water.
 An

 the unfortunate part of these tablets is that they cannot be used for persons who have thyroid problems.

 Another way to filter out bacteria in the water is to use a life straw.
 These are well known to many campers who rely on only a water stream for their fresh water.
 I always keep a few in the first aid kit for emergencies.

 9. Paracord bracelet

 You may be quite familiar with a bracelet, but what is paracord?
 It is a nylon cord used in the suspension lines of a parachute due to its incredible strength.
 They can also be fashion knotted to make bracelets, lanyards, and also belts.
 These bracelets can be disheveled when you need a rope and used as per your requirement.
 Designing a bracelet with it is also quite easy.

 Its another item I like to keep in the first aid kit but most people just wear them as a fashion statement.
 Who knows one day you may need that strong piece of rope to hold something together like a broken leg or a tent pole strap.

 You may be confused about seeing the word “whistle” here and it would seem to be odd to have a whistle make it on this list.
 As we know, wilderness travel is a rough journey through natural vegetation.
 You may need help from your teammates who could only be a few yards away from you.
 At this juncture, even if you shout like hell your voice would not reach

 your friend.
 But, by blowing the whistle you can draw your friend’s attention.